SThompson-Void/Ark-Tribe-Log-Discord-Script/readme.md

--you pasted the code from step #4 into that `.env` file -you replaced DISCORD_TOKEN=... in `.env` with your real discord bot's token from requirements section -you replaced CHANNEL_ID=... in `.env` with the correct channel ID from requirements section -you have OBS set to target window Ark
--you are ACTUALLY running the script
+-you pasted the code from step #4 into that `.env` file -you replaced DISCORD_TOKEN=... in `.env` with your real discord bot's token from requirements section -you replaced CHANNEL_ID=... in `.env` with the correct channel ID from requirements section -you are ACTUALLY running the script
 -you are AFKing with the tribe log window open in Ark -you did not get kicked from server for AFK, etc.